 If you’re considering an off-market sale, make sure you explore your options before you sign on with a real estate agent to sell your house.
 Many realtor contracts will lock you in for six months or more, stipulating that you owe them a commission even if they aren’t the one who finds a buyer.
 That means if you end up selling off-market to a property investor, you’ll still have to pony up the agent commission.

 Be sure to field offers from multiple off-market buyers, and always ask to see the math behind their offers.
 Also be sure to ask about options before you sell to help smooth the transition, such as a cash advance before closing.

 If you’d like to skip the hassle altogether, consider listing your home on Sundae’s marketplace.
-Sundae is the only marketplace that connects owners of dated or damaged homes to the largest network of trusted investors who will compete to bid on your property.
+Sundae connects owners to the largest network of trusted investors who will compete to bid on your property.
 Signing up for Sundae’s marketplace is completely free, and we do all of the heavy lifting for you.
 It’s just that simple.

 If you decide to go the traditional route and sell with an agent, be sure to understand your contract before signing.
 Check out our helpful tips for reviewing a listing agent agreement.

 Median sales prices and DOM according to MLS records of all properties sold Jan-Aug 2019 in San Diego, Riverside and San Bernadino counties (excluding mobile, modular and manufactured homes), as compared to properties sold Jan-Aug 2019 in San Diego, Riverside and San Bernadino counties (excluding mobile, modular and manufactured homes) with remarks specifying ‘As-Is, Damaged, Potential, Renovation, Probate, Investor’.